kbaranowsky/ipca-state/README.md

 - estimating restricted and unrestricted IPCA models
 - computing total and predictive \(R^2\)
 - running bootstrap tests for pricing errors and characteristic relevance
-- comparing forecast performance with Diebold-Mariano style test
+- comparing forecast performance with Diebold-Mariano test

 The repository name is `ipca-state`, while the Python import package is `ipca`.